udaychy/ChatRoomDemo/README.md

 ## Ready to go

 The site will be hosted at  http://localhost:8080.
-Now you can start playing with this demo by going offline and online from the 'Network' tab of Browser console
+Now you can start playing with this demo by going offline and online from the `Network` tab of Browser console

 [l_nodejs]: <https://nodejs.org/en/download>